Appalachian cottontail: Habitat and distribution

-its role as prey; these allow the rabbit to recognize predators and react quickly to threats.
-Mothers have been observed grunting to alert offspring to predators.
-The rabbit's senses are also used to find potential mates, and it has been discovered squealing at times during mating.
+Appalachian cottontails are found in mountainous areas, typically from 610 to 762 m of elevation.
+They inhabit mountainous regions in the eastern U.S. ranging from Pennsylvania to South Carolina and being most prominent in the Appalachians.
+S. obscurus is better adapted to colder climates than its distant relative, the eastern cottontail.
+The Appalachian Mountains provide for S. obscurus a habitat with cover and vegetation such as blackberry, greenbriar, and mountain laurel.

 Threats

 There are several threats that have endangered the survival of S. obscurus.
 These involve the destruction and maturation of habitat, as well as habitat fragmentation due to urban development, which exposes the cottontail to increased predatation.
-Hunting is a common cause of death of Appalachian cottontails; also a lack of knowledge of a secretive species rarely found in the wild.
+Hunting is a common cause of death of Appalachian cottontails.